-\In the case of the CEPF project for this investment, "coastal" refers to both habitats along the coast, above the low tideline (mangroves, beaches, lagoons, etc.) and inshore marine areas along the coast and below the low tideline (seagrass beds, coral reefs, etc.).
+\For this investment, "coastal" refers to both habitats along the coast, above the low tideline (mangroves, beaches, lagoons, etc.), and inshore marine areas along the coast and below the low tideline (seagrass beds, coral reefs, etc.).

 LOIs should explicitly present the expected contributions of the projects towards these CEPF targets, with intermediate contributions by 31 December 2026 and final contributions by the project end.